 Traditional vs. Tactile Metacognition

-In a classroom context, this means that a learner who physically sorts concept cards into "understood" and "not yet understood" piles is doing more than a sorting activity.
-She is engaging her motor system in the act of metacognitive monitoring.
-The physical action externalises an internal cognitive process that many young learners cannot yet articulate verbally.
+In class, a learner may sort concept cards into "understood" and "not yet understood" piles.
+This is more than a sorting task.
+She is using her motor system as part of metacognitive monitoring, which means checking her own learning.
+The physical action makes an inner thinking process visible, even if many young learners cannot yet explain it in words.

 Classroom Example: The Thinking Continuum